opensavannah/opensavannah.org/what-is-a-civic-hackathon.md

 ---
-title: What is a hackathon?
+title: What is a civic hackathon?
 author: Open Savannah
 layout: default
 permalink: /what-is-a-civic-hackathon/